-Well, the good news is that whilst things might look bleak for many industries right now, things will improve when things return to normal and an online travel agent training course will still provide you with excellent job prospects.
+The good news is that while things might look bleak for many industries right now, things will improve when things return to normal, and an online short course in travel agent training course will still provide you with excellent job prospects.
 Whilst there is something of a decline in the numbers of people using travel agents, there is always going to be a demand for the services they provide.

 Sure, you can find great prices for flights and accommodation online by doing some research, but not everyone wants or has time to.
-Some people prefer a professional who knows the local area to plan everything out for them, particularly when talking about specialist holidays.
-There are still great prospects for those with the skills and the drive to succeed.
+Some people prefer a professional who knows the local area to plan everything out for them, mainly when talking about specialist holidays.
+There are still excellent prospects for those with the skills and the drive to succeed.

 What Kind of Salary Can You Expect?

 As well as offering a varied and enjoyable working day helping people find their ideal holiday, you’ll be well rewarded financially for doing so.
 Typically speaking, travel agents in Australia earn around $53k per annum, so it’s not to be sniffed at.

 When you take the time, trouble and expense to take the best travel agent course you can find, you want to know that it’s going to lead to a job that will support you and your family.
 With this kind of salary available, that’s not going to be an issue.

 Well, if you’re someone who’s looking for a regular 9 to 5 job, then a role as a travel agent is often going to fit the bill.
 Sure, there are quite a few jobs like tour rep that are going to require you to work unsociable hours, but a store-based travel agent isn’t one of them.